vool/docs/_docs/3-configuration/album-settings.md

 | `2017-10-21` | `Years/{YYYY}/{MM}` | `Years/2017/10` |

 This always uses the creation date if available in the <code>EXIF</code> data.
-If there is no EXIF data, it defaults to the file's <code>mtime</code>.
+If there is no EXIF data, it tries to infer the date from the filename, or defaults to the file's <code>mtime</code>.
 You can change `mtime` with many tools such as Unix's <code>touch</code> command.

 ##### Keywords